Very easy to make and tastes wonderful, tomato and egg noodle soup requires minimum ingredients and preparation. A dish everyone should learn to cook.

 OPTION 4: If you happen to have a pasta maker, try my recipe for Alkaline noodles/Ramen noodles (see image below).
 It’s great for this recipe too!

 OPTION 5: No time for homemade noodles?
-Please feel free to use shop-bought ones.
-Both thin noodles and flat noodles are fine.
+Use shop-bought ones, which I often use to make a quick Chicken Noodle Soup.
+Both thin and flat noodles are fine.
 Follow the instructions on the package to cook.

 🛎 GLUTEN-FREE OPTION: Although this dish is usually served with regular wheat noodles, you may use rice noodles as a substitute to make it gluten-free.